 “Thank you.”
 Convinced now that the port wasn’t in any danger, Tyrande and Shandris continued on their way down towards the docks at an even more leisurely pace, arriving just as the ship in question did indeed pulled up to the wharf.
 As it did though, Tyrande stared in some chagrin.
 The ship was missing two of its masts, and large swaths of its gunwales, the protective barriers around the main deck were also gone, while other segments seemed to not match the original, a clear sign they had been replaced aboard ship.

-As they drew closer, Sherry began to sniff the air, letting loose a little mule of confusion.
+As they drew closer, Shy-Rotam began to sniff the air, letting loose a little mule of confusion.
 “There are scents on the wind.
 Strange scents I know, but from where…” She murmured.

 Shandris’s companion moved forward, while Tyrande, Shandris and her companion followed.
-It was only as they began to walk along the actual wharf out to the ship that Sherry realized precisely why the strange overpowering smell of snake was so familiar to her.
+It was only as they began to walk along the actual wharf out to the ship that Shy-Rotam realized precisely why the strange overpowering smell of snake was so familiar to her.
 She began to bound ahead of Tyrande, a happy yowl on her lips.

 For a moment, Tyrande frowned, wondering what had caused her companion to rush ahead of them like that, then looked at the ship in some speculation, a small smile appearing on her lips as her ears began to waggle in joy.
 “Truly?
 Am I so blessed as to meet again a friend unlooked for?”

 “Mother?”
-Shandris asked looking at her in some confusion.
+Shandris asked, looking at her in some confusion.

-Tyrande sent a startlingly warm smile her daughter’s way, then hurried after Sherry, bowing her head in apology to a few kaldorei that had been jostled by the large frostsaber as Sherry went past them.
+Tyrande sent a startlingly warm smile her daughter’s way, then hurried after Shy-Rotam, bowing her head in apology to a few kaldorei that had been jostled by the large frostsaber as Sherry went past them.
 “Come and see for yourself,” she called over her shoulder, her ears still wiggling in delight.
 “I think I have some friends aboard that ship, and one in particular is someone you have been dying to meet.”

 There was only one individual that Tyrande had met in the past hundred years that Shandris had professed any desire to meet herself.
 After a second realizing that, she smiled too, and began walking quickly after her mother, eager to meet the mysterious Harry Potter.